 Coronavirus or COVID-19 came alive in December 2019 and has spread to around 190 countries and territories.
-The World Health Organization (WHO) has declared the outbreak a pandemic.
-The number of globally confirmed cases is over 6 million while the death toll now exceeds 367 thousand and rising.
+The World Health Organization (WHO) has declared the outbreak a pandemic in 2020.
+The number of globally confirmed cases is over 643 million while the death toll now exceeds 6,6 million.
 Since the situation of COVID-19 has been rapidly evolving and the number of infections has increased substantially in numerous countries worldwide, further restrictions are implemented regarding the hosting of events, congresses, business and leisure travel by governments and health authorities in order to contain this coronavirus.
-Some counties have already banned sporting events, temporarily shuttering museums and other tourist attractions because of the coronavirus, even took measures of partial or complete curfews.
+Some counties have banned sporting events, temporarily shuttering museums and other tourist attractions because of the coronavirus, even took measures of partial or complete curfews.

 As COVID-19 affects travel plans around the world, if you are traveling make sure that your destination has not restricted your arrival before embarking on an international trip, keeping in mind that the situation is evolving quickly and new restrictions are likely.

 In this climate, travel may not be your first thought.
 As licensed tour guides in Turkey we want you to know the safety and wellbeing of our guests and associates is our top priority.
 Our hearts and thoughts are with all those affected by COVID-19, as well as their families, friends and loved ones.
 Like you, we have been moved by its vast and growing impact.
-We understand that your travel plans might change over the next few months and at short notice, so we are waiving our cancellation fees for any guided tour booked through AllAboutTurkey.com from now until 30th of June 2020.
+We understand that your travel plans might change over the next few months and at short notice, so we are waiving our cancellation fees for any guided tour booked through AllAboutTurkey.com until the end of 2022.

 How to Protect Yourself?